hkrainko/firstcircle-test/README.md

 Base URL: `http://localhost:8080`

 - User
-    - POST `/users` — Create a new user.
+    - POST `/users` — Create a new user with an initial deposit, a user ID and wallet ID are returned.
     - GET `/users/{userId}/transactions` — Get transaction history for a specific user.

 - Wallet